mac-comp127/painter/README.md

 Now find the call to `currentBrush.apply()`, and change the `canvas` parameter to `paintLayer`.

 Oops!
 This breaks!
 Why?
 Because `CanvasWindow` is not a `GraphicsGroup`.
 That means you need to change the `Brush` interface — and all the classes that implement it — so they take a `GraphicsGroup` instead of a canvas.

+> Aside: This is a bunch of work, isn’t it?
+Wouldn’t it be great if we’d done it this way from the beginning?
+You may be tempted to think, “If only we’d foreseen this bug!
+If only we’d planned more!”
+And it’s true, that would have been nice, and planning is good.
+But foreseeing all problems in software is a fool’s errand.
+>
+> It is more important to have a clear sense of purpose and a constant feedback loop than it is to plan every technical detail perfectly from the beginning.
+In fact, overanticipating possible future needs that never materialize is the undoing of many a software project!
+>
+> Focus on sensible, achievable steps that work toward a clear goal.
+Test along the way, and be ready to adjust.
+Perfect foresight is not possible, but flexibility and common sense are.

 Once you have made that change, all the brushes will work entirely within `paintLayer`.
 You should still be able to paint and erase as before, but the eraser should no longer remove any buttons.